Braxton-Jones/.setlist/README.md

 - Share Playlists with Others
 - Discover new playlists made for different vibes and occasions

-## Getting Started

-### Prerequisites

-List any prerequisites or dependencies that need to be installed or configured.

 ### Installation

 1. Clone this repository: